| | | |

-Not only are geraniums easy to maintain and grow, but they are also so simple to propagate.
-Here are some gardening tips to help you start your own geranium plants from healthy stem cuttings.
+Not only are geraniums easy to maintain and grow, but they are also simple to propagate.
+Today, I’m sharing some gardening tips to help you start your own geranium plants with healthy stem cuttings.

-Annual geraniums are one of my favorite flowers to add to garden planters, flower containers, and window boxes.
+Annual geraniums, also known as pelargoniums, are one of my favorite flowers to add to garden planters, flower containers, and window boxes for a pretty pop of color.

-I used to spend hundreds of dollars each year to fill flower pots throughout my garden.
-Growing new starts from the geranium cuttings of my existing geranium plants are such a great way to save money every spring.
+I used to spend hundreds of dollars each year filling flower pots throughout my garden.
+Growing new starts from the geranium cuttings of my existing geranium plants is a great way to save money every growing season.

 how to start geranium cuttings: pink geraniums in greenhouse